-Section 11.2.4 Return to Employment After Sick Leave Certification of Sick Leave
+Section 11.2.4 Certification of Sick Leave

 The department head or Personnel Director may require a physician's certification to support any absence due to illness or injury for more than three calendar days, or if the City suspects there is an abuse of sick leave.
 Employees who use paid leave to address issues related to domestic violence, sexual assault, stalking, or other crimes and who cannot provide advance notice of their need for leave must provide certification of the need for leave within a reasonable time thereafter, as outlined in Labor Code section 230, subsection (d).